 Where do you see yourself a year from now?
 What about in five years?
 How about 20?

-Envisioning where you'd like to see yourself go in your career is the starting point for laying out a game plan for achieving your dreams.
-When you have a destination in mind, you can begin to plot out the milestones that will get you there, just like a roadmap.
-Whether you’d like to start your own business, publish a novel or work your way up the corporate ladder, setting short- and long-term goals is the key to forming an achievable strategy for the trajectory of your career.
+Envisioning where you'd like to see yourself go is the starting point for laying out a game plan to achieve your career dreams.
+When you have a destination in mind, you can begin to plot the milestones that will get you there, just like a roadmap.
+Whether you’d like to start your own business, publish a novel or work your way up the corporate ladder, setting short- and long-term goals is the key to forming an achievable strategy for your career trajectory.

 Examples of Goals for Work

-It can be difficult trying to identify what to think of as a goal.
-Grace Donahue, a military career advisor at Southern New Hampshire University (SNHU), talks to students who are wrestling with this issue every day.
-The most common trend she sees is students who say their end-goal is their only goal.
+It can be challenging to identify what to think of as a goal.
+Grace Donahue, a military career advisor at Southern New Hampshire University (SNHU), talks to students wrestling with this issue daily.
+The most common trend she sees is students who say their end goal is their only goal.

-But what else do they need to do in order to get there?
+But what else do they need to do to get there?

 If your dream is to become a narrative designer for a major game, you may want to: